philtelco/philtelco.github.io/_posts/2023-09-24-resurrecting-a-nortel-millennium.md

 By default, the programming from `mm_manager` will associate costs with any call made through the phone.
 Paying for a call is easily spoofed as `mm_manager` aims to duplicate the normal payphone experience.
 A non-expired credit card can be inserted into the phone, the phone contacts `mm_manager` to authorize the transaction, and `mm_manager` blindly accepts the card as valid allowing the call to go through (but not actually charging the card) provided the card isn't expired.
 Funny enough, some gift cards will actually work for this.
 A Dunkin' Donuts gift card will validate just fine though a Starbucks gift card will not work at all.

 While this is a fun feature, it would be more user friendly to make all the calls free without the need to insert a card.
-Through a bit of trial and error, we've discovered that the rate table can be edited so that all calls can have unlimited duration and require $0.00.
+Through a bit of trial and error, we've discovered that the rate table can be edited so that all calls can have unlimited duration and require $0.00. *NOTE:* We discovered that our internal PhreakNet dialing via `1-400-NXX-XXXX` is still prompting for payment.
+This is likely due to the NPA (400) not being configured since it is unused in the North American Numbering Plan (NANP) and the phone does not know how to handle the call.
+We still need to work on a fix for this, but it will likely be accomplished by [generating NPA/LCD tables](https://github.com/hharte/mm_manager#generating-npa-and-lcd-tables){:target="_blank"}.

 To make the changes, we can edit `mm_table_49.bin`. `mm_manager` contains a utility `mm_rate` to check the rate table and display the contents.
 Below we see the default rate table: